Skip to main content

 Diagram 1: Relationship between elements

 A person, a key and folders of information arranged in a triangle connected by lines with words over them.
-The words have a red circle around them.

 Detailed description of diagram